FlashyReese/sodium-extra-fabric/README.md

 The initial setup may take a few minutes.
 After Gradle has finished building everything, you can find the resulting artifacts in `build/libs`.

+# Contributing to localization

+Translations can be done on [Crowdin](https://crowdin.com/project/sodium-extra).

 # License

 Sodium Extra is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](LICENSE.txt).